vercel/styled-jsx/readme.md

 }
 ```

-There's also a new API `createStyleRegistry` is introduced when you have to create a registry manually.
+There's also a new API `createStyleRegistry` that is introduced when you have to create a registry manually.
 In this way you can operate the registry yourself to extract the rendered styles (`registry.styles()`) or flush them out (`registry.flush()`).

 ```js
 const registry = createStyleRegistry()